1cbyc/aviation-safety-management-system/README.md

     ```
 3. i wish you luck, maybe?

-## License
+## About License
-This project is licensed under the MIT License.
+I used the MIT License.